bgalfa/Zeotap_Assignment_Weather_Monitor_APP/weather-monitor-readme.md

 - Data is collected every 5 minutes by default
 - Temperature alerts can be customized with user-defined thresholds
 - Visualization options provide different perspectives on the collected data

-## Contributing
-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

-## License
-This project is licensed under the MIT License